peterheard01/logic-room/_includes/bad-code.md

 ### How Our Code Review and Audit Report Service Works

-We take a high level look at your entire code base(s).
+We provide a service where we can review or audit your code, what we do is take a high level look at your entire code base(s).
 And produce a report.
 Dependant on your objectives we work with you moving forward to help you improve.
 The process works like this...

 #### 1. Identifying Objectives

 We have a conversation with you to establish what exactly you are trying to achieve (detailed above).
-This is important becuase it will help us focus on the right area and produce a report which can hone in on the specific area you want to.
+This is important because it will help us focus on the right area and produce a report which can hone in on the specific area you want to.

 #### 2. Producing The Report